Dr Katrina McChesney

 My research centres on people's experiences of educational spaces, processes, and activities.
 I am interested in the fundamental question: What is it like for you? across a range of stakeholders/participants in various aspects, processes, spaces or types of education.
 Understanding people’s educational experiences is important for informing educational improvement as well as for supporting social justice, wellbeing, and educational outcomes.

-I am currently involved in two major research projects:
+I am currently involved in three major research projects:

 - Investigating teachers' experiences of professional development and the barriers that they report as inhibiting professional development's impact